MehmetMHY/cha/README.md

 ## Vision

 Cha is a lightweight, focused CLI tool that provides direct terminal access to powerful AI models.
-Like Vim's philosophy of simplicity and versatility, Cha delivers essential functionality without overwhelming complexity.
-It integrates seamlessly into developer workflows, minimizing context switching and making AI interactions efficient and straightforward.
+Like Vim's philosophy of simplicity and versatility, Cha delivers essential functionality without overwhelming complexity while giving users full control over their AI interactions through transparency and explicit context management.
+It integrates seamlessly into developer workflows, minimizing context switching and empowering individuals to guide AI on their own terms with a flexible, user-driven experience without automated decisions or hidden costs.

 ## Cha vs CLIs like Claude Code (July 2025)